-Note: This is only a list of examples.
-The IRS could allow or disallow items depending on facts or circumstances.
+In addition the IRS could allow or disallow items depending on facts or circumstances.
 For a complete listing on non-reimbursed qualified expenses, refer to Internal Revenue Service (IRS) Publication 502.
 This publication is available at your public library or from the IRS.